KarlStarkweather/HairSalon/README.md

       "DefaultConnection": "Server=localhost;Port=3306;database=[THE-NAME-YOU-CHOSE-WHEN-IMPORTING-THE-SCHEMA];uid=root;pwd=[YOUR-PASSWORD-HERE];"
     }
   }
-- In the HairSalon main directory run dotnet build on the command line.
+- From the HairSalon main directory, run the following from the command line:
+    - dotnet build
-- Run dotnet run on the command line to start the web server.
+- Then run the following to start the web server:
+    - dotnet run

 ## Known Bugs